mstephen19/nanolith/README.md

 ## 💾 Sharing memory between threads

 In vanilla Node.js, memory can only be shared between threads using raw bytes with [`SharedArrayBuffer`](https://amagiacademy.com/blog/posts/2021-04-10/node-shared-array-buffer).
-This completely sucks, which is why Nanolith's `SharedMap` is the best way to share memory between threads.
+That totally sucks, but luckily sharing memory is easy in Nanolith.
 If you're already familiar with the JavaScript [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) object, you'll feel comfortable with `SharedMap`.

 In a single-threaded sense, `SharedMap` works in quite a standard way: